expectedparrot/edsl/docs/survey_builder.rst

 Questions
 ---------

-Post a question at the `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_ or send an email to info@expectedparrot.com if you have any questions about using Survey Builder.
+Post a message at the `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_ or send an email to info@expectedparrot.com if you have any questions about using Survey Builder.